 Chapter 10: Standard Costs and Variances

-Chapter 11: Performance Measurement in Decentralized Organizations
+Chapter 12: Strategic Performance Measurement

 By prompting students to engage with key concepts, while continually adapting to their individual needs, Connect activates learning and empowers students to take control resulting in better grades and increased retention rates.
 Proven online content integrates seamlessly with our adaptive technology, and helps build student confidence outside of the classroom.